Cavity-induced bifurcation in classical rate theory: State-dependent rate modification

 Equation~\eqref{eq:db1} expresses the relative change of the rates due to the change of the number of molecules in the left and right wells.
 To find the individual rates, we use the fact that reversing all coordinates also interchanges the rates.
-That is, we impose that $r_{RL}$ must be equal to $r_{LR}$ if we at the same time transform $q_i \rightarrow -q_i, \sigma \rightarrow -\sigma$, and $\omega_{L/R} \rightarrow \omega_{R/L}$.
+That is, we impose that $r_{RL}^j$ must be equal to $r_{LR}^j$ if we at the same time transform $\sigma \rightarrow -\sigma$, $\omega_{L/R} \rightarrow \omega_{R/L}$, and $q_i \rightarrow -q_i$ for every $i$.
 The control parameter $\alpha$ retains its value in this parity transformation.
-By using this equality in Eq.~\eqref{eq:db1} and expanding the exponent of $r_{LR}$ in the powers of $\Delta$, we find that
+By using this equality in Eq.~\eqref{eq:db1} and expanding the exponent of $r_{LR}^j$ in the powers of $\Delta$, we find that

-where $C$ is a constant and $f$ is a function of $\Delta$ that stays invariant in the parity transformation.
-A few examples of such functions are $\Delta^2$ and $\sigma \Delta$.
-We identify that $C$ describes a state independent cavity induced modification that may be acquired in, e.g., the transition state theory.
+where $f$ is a function of $\Delta$ that stays invariant in the parity transformation.
+A few examples of such functions are $\Delta^2$ and $\sigma \Delta$. $C$ is a constant that describes a state-independent cavity-induced modification that may be acquired in, e.g., the transition state theory.
 Here, we assume that such modifications are small and $C = 1$.
 The function $f$, although not forbidden by the symmetry, we neglect as there is no clear physical origin for such terms.
 That is, we set $f = 0$.
 In this case, $r_{RL}^j = 1/r_{LR}^j$.

 Next, we use Eq.~\eqref{eq:db1} to evaluate the stationary state of the macroscopic system.
-The separate rate modifications~\eqref{eq:ratemodification} allow for a continuous-time Markov chain simulation of Eq.~\eqref{eq:bare:meq} from which dynamics can also be investigated and compared to an analytical approach~\cite{supplement,numericsnote}.
+We note that our approach is consistent with thermodynamics by construction, and hence the stationary properties could also be found by treating the light-matter system as a canonical ensemble and solving its thermal distribution.
+The separate rate modifications~\eqref{eq:ratemodification} allow for a continuous-time Markov chain simulation of Eq.~\eqref{eq:bare:meq} from which dynamics can also be investigated and compared to an analytical approach~\cite{numericsnote}.
+We further elaborate the numerical method in Appendix~\ref{sec:numerics}.